The people of Tanzania face many challenges daily.

 The Stacey Sauerberg Women’s Leadership Initiative (SSI)

-Stacey Sauerberg took her first mission trip to City of Hope in 2011 with her son Robbie.
+Stacey Sauerberg took a mission trip to City of Hope in 2011 with her son Robbie.
 Following Stacey’s untimely death in late 2016, her family chose to honor her legacy by establishing The Stacey Sauerberg Women’s Leadership Initiative (SSI) under the umbrella of City of Hope to create an ongoing means to drive transformation for all people, but especially women, in Tanzania.